IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/iterator.md

 The task:

-> Let's extend configs class by adding implementation for iteration logic.
+> Let's extend configs class by adding implementation for the iteration logic.

 Let's implement the iterator interface: